 I received new employee orientation when I came to work here.
 This training included hazards associated with my job, the Emergency Action Plan, and safe work processes implemented through the Job Hazard Analysis.
-I have received additional safety training in ESAMS and through the OSHA 10-Hour General Industry Outreach Training given by the Station Safety Office.

 F. What happens if management disobeys a safety rule?
 If an employee disobeys?